Saadumar26/faq_chatbot/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.# codealpha_faq_chatbot
+This project is licensed under the MIT License - see the `LICENSE` file for details.